Science at UM [S01-ep07]: From flax fibers to eco-friendly packaging

-This week, Olivier Arnould from the Mechanics and Civil Engineering Laboratory takes us back in time to talk about the durability of flax fibers.
-In the second half of the program, we take you to the Agropolymer Industry and Emerging Technologies Laboratory with Valérie Guillard.
+This week, Olivier Arnould from the Mechanics and Civil Engineering Laboratory takes us back in time to talk about the sustainability of flax fibers.
+In the second part of the program, we take you to the Agropolymers and Emerging Technologies Laboratory with Valérie Guillard.

-And today we're hooking you up with fiber.
-Forget your Internet connection, I'm talking about artistic fibers, antique fibers, sensitive fibers.
-I'm talking about linen fibers taken from 4,000-year-old Egyptian mortuary linen and from master canvases painted in the 17th and 18th centuries.
+And today we're connecting you to fiber.
+Forget about your internet connection, I'm talking about artistic fibers, ancient fibers, sensitive fibers.
+I'm talking about linen fibers taken from a 4,000-year-old Egyptian burial shroud and from master paintings from the 17th and 18th centuries.
 Why such desecration?
-Because today's scientists have the tools to analyze these materials without degrading them, and thus cultivate their scientific fiber without any hang-ups.
+Because today's scientists have the tools to analyze these materials without damaging them, allowing them to cultivate their scientific fiber without compunction.

-- INRAE press release: Studying the fabrics of the past to understand the ageing of eco-materials of the future
+- INRAE press release: Studying fabrics from the past to understand the aging of eco-materials of the future

 - FLOWER project website

-In the second half of the show, we take you to the Gaillarde campus, and more specifically to the IATE laboratory for Agropolymer Engineering and Emerging Technologies.
-Valérie Guillard welcomes us to present a small revolution in packaging with a food tray that looks just like plastic, but in a totally biodegradable version...
+In the second part of the program, we take you to the Gaillarde campus, specifically to the IATE laboratory for Agopolymer Engineering and Emerging Technologies.
+Valérie Guillard welcomes us there to present a small revolution in the field of packaging with a food tray that looks just like plastic, but is completely biodegradable...

 Reporting and editing: Aline Périault